ticketevolution/ticketevolution-node/README.md

-# As of Aug 23 2017 this client is decrepitated
+# As of Aug 23 2017 this client is deprecated

 # ticketevolution-node